 A: Before the day of pick up, make sure your bee yard, bear fence, and hive are bee-ready.
-(For example, it may be a good idea to paint your bee-boxes ahead of time, as after your bees arrive, it will be quite difficult to do!)
+(For example, paint your bee-boxes ahead of time, as after your bees arrive, it will be quite difficult to do!)
 If you're a first timer, you may want to have your bee-mentor or a friend from your bee club assist you in installation.
-Your steps will essentially consist of a night-before prep for feeding, picking up your bees, putting them in the hive, and observing as things go forward.
+Your steps will essentially consist of a night-before prep for feeding sugar syrup, picking up your bees, putting them in the hive, and observing as things go forward.

 The Night Before:

 Prep a sugar syrup with a 1:1 ratio of sugar and water for feeding when your bees arrive.